-When accepted in the program, students complete each of the course sequences numbered HON 101 through HON 251.
-Completion of the Honors Program satisfies university core curriculum requirements, except those in mathematics, interdisciplinary course and senior synthesis.
-Students may elect to take HON 398 or HON 499 while completing their major.
+After acceptance into the program those students who complete each of the course sequences numbered HON 101 through HON 251 have satisfied the university core curriculum requirements except for those in mathematics, interdisciplinary course, and senior synthesis.
+A minimum of 70 credits is required for completion of the Honors Program.
+Students who limit themselves to the minimum credits must be attentive as to which Honors Program courses fulfill the university core requirements.
+Completion of the Honors Program will be noted on the student's exit transcript.
+Students may elect to take HON 398 or HON 499 while completing their majors.